jchauncey/TheDeeps/docs/ai/ai-ui.md

    - Accessible design with proper contrast ratios and screen reader support
    - Dark mode support with automatic detection of system preferences
    - Consistent padding and margins throughout the interface
+   - Text colors should have sufficient contrast with background colors

 3. **Notification System**
    - Toast banners should be clickable to dismiss